jeremyfelt/webconference-2014/talk.md

 Content creator?
 Manager?

-We’re all here as part of the greater web community, interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
-Though this talk on managing the development environment is targeted at developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.
+We’re all here as part of the greater web community.
+We're interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
+Though this talk on managing the development environment is targeted at mainly developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.

 In fact, the more members of your team that can be involved in the push from development to production, the better.
 This allows that many more incremental improvements without a central gatekeeper.